You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 OUTPUT

-This is where we make a difference.
-Together with our partners, we constantly measure KPI such as the quality of waste water and air.
+Together with our partner, we constantly measure KPI such as the quality of waste water and air.
 The outputs help us to validate that the production chain, from the raw material to the finished fabric, has reached the lowest possible environmental impact.